 Legal Advice Costings Explained

-In England and Wales, everyone is entitled to ‘legal advice’ whilst at the police station if the police wish to question you in respect of an allegation of crime.
-This is a publicly funded service and is covered by the legal aid scheme regardless of your income.
+In England and Wales, everyone is entitled to ‘legal advice’ if either the police or a regulatory authority wish to question you regarding an allegation of a crime.

 You have the option of nominating your ‘own’ solicitor or the ‘duty’ solicitor, which is a publicly funded service and is usually arranged via a defence solicitor call centre.
 If it is arranged for the duty solicitor to deal with your case you are unlikely to be informed as to who will be attending or how good they will be.